When to Transplant Seedlings

 When and How to Transplant Cannabis Seedlings

-If you’re planning to grow cannabis, it’s important to know that as your cannabis plant progresses through its life cycle, it will need more room for root development.
+If you’re planning to grow cannabis, it’s important to know that as your cannabis plant progresses through its complete life cycle, it will need more room for root development.
 This is where the process of transplanting comes in.
 Transplanting involves moving your plants from one container to another.

 When considering when to transplant marijuana seedlings, there are several things to consider such as root size and node development.
 Let’s learn the importance of transplanting and how to do it correctly with our comprehensive step-by-step guide.